Craig McCaw launches big IPO for blank-check company to hunt for a tech deal

-Craig McCaw is a storied name in U.S. business, known as the mobile phone pioneer who three decades ago built Redmond-based McCaw Cellular Communications into the industry leader.
+Craig McCaw is a storied name in U.S. business, known as the mobile phone pioneer who three decades ago built Redmond-based McCaw Cellular Communications into an industry leader.

 Blank-check companies are a shadowy corner of the stock market, where often money has been raised for unknown purposes by people with uncertain backgrounds.